-The classification and measurement of financial assets will depend on how these are managed and their contractual cashflow characteristics.
+IFRS 9 introduces a principles-based approach to the classification of financial assets based on an entity's business model and the nature of the cash flows of the asset.
 These factors determine whether the financial assets are measured at amortised cost, fair value through other comprehensive income ('FVOCI') or fair value through profit and loss ('FVPL').
-The classification of financial liabilities is essentially unchanged.
+For financial liabilities, IFRS 9 includes the requirements for classification and measurement previously included in IAS 39.
 For certain liabilities measured at fair value, gains or losses relating to changes in the entity's own credit risk are to be included in other comprehensive income.